ECHDC Celebrates Success of Queen City Bike Ferry

 Assemblyman Sean Ryan said, "The Queen City Bike Ferry has been an overwhelming success, and I am thrilled that in just a few short weeks we are already at 10,000 riders.
 Everyone I have talked to says that the ferry is a terrific addition to Buffalo's waterfront.
 My thanks to the Hillimans for doing an outstanding job operating the ferry, which is connecting our inner and outer harbors, allowing locals and visitors to experience our growing and vibrant waterfront."

 A very special 8-year-old boy was invited to represent the 10,000th passenger of the Queen City Bike Ferry.
-Luke Gworek, who is being treated for acute lymphoblastic leukemia at Roswell Park Cancer Institute, came aboard with his family to make the river crossing.
+Luke Gworek, who is being treated for acute lymphoblastic leukemia at Roswell Park Comprehensive Cancer Center, came aboard with his family to make the river crossing.
 Luke is a member of Carly’s Club for Kids, which offers support programs and fun activities for children diagnosed with cancer.
 Currently, over 260 pediatric cancer patients and their families are served by Carly’s Club.

 Luke is also known as the “Band-Aid King” because he has made it his mission to collect Band-Aids for young cancer patients.
 It all started when he was given a Band-Aid with a sad face printed on it during his treatment.
 It made him unhappy, so he vowed to make sure no other patient ever got a negative message on their bandage.
 In the past year and a half he has donated more than three thousand boxes of Band-Aids to Roswell Park and Women & Children’s Hospital of Buffalo.